epfl-ada/ada-2023-project-klech/README.md

 - Overview of notebook code: Ernesto, Lorenzo, Hanwen, Xingyue

   ## Questions for TA
-  We have one other
-  Finally, we will employ ChatGPT to evaluate semantic concept distances based on human-derived Wikispeedia semantic scores, quantifying its level of ex-post agreement with human semantic mappings.
+  We have one other idea for this project: asking ChatGPT to evaluate semantic concept distances based on human-derived Wikispeedia semantic scores.
+Basically, we would recreate the semantic distances created in Professor West's paper, and randomly sample three concepts with semantic scores.
+We would then give all three to ChatGPT and ask it to select the 'odd man out'.
+Our question is: would this be a worthwhile endeavour as a companion analysis to this research process?
+It is essentially an ex-post evaluation of human semantic meaning rather than an ex-ante evaluation.